Home » Natural Remedies » Herbal Treatment

 There have been mouthwash products produced using Arnica.
 One of the Arnica side effects that has been reported has included mouth lesions or ulcers.

 One of the more historical uses of Arnica has been for the relief of the labor pains of childbirth.
 Administered in the beginning of labor, it has supposed effects to assist in preparing the body and muscles for the childbirth process.
-Several studies have also shown that Arnica can assist in relief of post surgery and assists in a more expedient healing process.
+Several studies have also shown that Arnica can assist in relief of post surgery pain and assists in a more expedient healing process.

 Arnica is generally useful for adults, however there are some preparations that are made for children.
 Only administer to children under the direct guidance of your pediatrician.
 Pregnant or women who are breast-feeding should probably not consider Arnica.
 Although there has not been any evidence that topical or homeopathic Arnica interacts with general medication, always advice your physician of any integrative and medicine you are taking before adding Arnica to your regiment.